-As coronavirus shutdown continues, a frustrated minority in Washington state yearns to be heard
+Here’s why some people in Washington are protesting the coronavirus shutdown

 Beth Jump, 43, lives in Redmond, is married to a software engineer and has three kids.
 She had never been to a political rally.

 Her Facebook posts show the family vacationing in Maui, inner-tubing in the mountains, going Dec.
-22 to watch “Cats the Movie” at the Bellevue Cinemark Dine-In – 21 and Over.
-She has a business,“Baskets by Beth,” putting together homemade gifts.
+22 to watch “Cats the Movie” at the Bellevue Cinemark Dine-In — 21 and Over.
+She has a business, “Baskets by Beth,” putting together homemade gifts.

 “I wasn’t there to endorse any candidate whatsoever,” she says of the Olympia protest.
 “I was there out of frustration, and anger.” she says.